MahkamehRasouli/Thyroid-Cancer/README.md

-# GA-Optimized EWMA Control Chart with MLP Risk Prediction — Reconstructed Code
+# GA-Optimized EWMA Control Chart with MLP Risk Prediction

-This is a reconstruction of the analysis pipeline described in:
+This is the analysis pipeline described in:

 > "A genetic algorithm–optimized EWMA control chart integrating machine
 > learning–based risk prediction for multistage thyroid cancer treatment
 > monitoring" (PLOS ONE, manuscript PONE-D-26-16204).

-It was rebuilt from the manuscript's Methods section (data preprocessing, mutual-information feature selection, MLP risk prediction, EWMA control charts, and GA parameter optimization), since the original code was lost.
-**Read the "Assumptions and known gaps" section below before treating this as a drop-in replacement for the original implementation** — anywhere the manuscript didn't fully specify a detail, a reasonable default was chosen and flagged, and you should overwrite those with your actual original settings if you recall them, or re-tune them against your own results.

 ## Files